-Canvas Quizzes (10%): Quizzes over each activity's material are provided in Canvas.
+Canvas Quizzes (weight = 10%): Quizzes over each activity's material are provided in Canvas.
 You should complete them as promptly as possible to check your understanding.
 You may retake each quiz once before the deadline to improve your learning and your score.

-Exams (60%):
+Exams (weight = 60%):

-Midterm Exams: Three times during the semester we will complete midterm exams to celebrate our learning $\odot$ .
-Midterm exams are cumulative.
-These may include multiple choice questions, short answer, and/or free-response questions.
+Midterm Exams: Three times during the semester we will complete midterm exams to celebrate our learning \odot .
+Midterm exams are cumulative, and are timed.
+Exams may include multiple choice questions, short answer, and/or free-response questions.
 You will be provided with a periodic table and reference sheet for each exam.

-\Tentative Midterm Exam Dates: 9/26, 10/26, 12/5
+Tentative Midterm Exam Dates: W 2/13, W 3/27, W 5/1